 This film, however, seems like one ready for a family day at the movies — or, at least, a great choice for friends who "want to see something scary" but not be, you know, actually scared.

-The movie hits theaters September 21, 2018.
+The films hits UK cinemas 28th September 2018.
 Check out the trailer below.